timescale/docs/use-timescale/data-tiering/enabling-data-tiering.md

         - [services, :serviceId, overview]
 ---

-import ExperimentalPrivateBeta from 'versionContent/_partials/_early_access.mdx';
-import TieringBeta from 'versionContent/_partials/_cloud-data-tiering-beta.mdx';

 # Tier data to object storage

-Tier data from primary storage to object storage to save on storage costs.
-You can continue to query a hypertable as normal after migration.
-All queries, including `JOIN`s, work as usual.
+Enable Data Tiering to begin migrating rarely used data from primary storage to object storage to save on storage costs.

-## Turn on data tiering
+You can still query data after migration.

+## Enabling Data Tiering

-You can turn on data tiering from the Services Overview page in the Timescale console.
-When you have turned it on the console, you need to set up a tiering policy, or manually tier your data for it to move.
+You can enable data tiering from the Services Overview page in the Timescale console.

 <Procedure>

-### Turning on data tiering
+### Enabling Data Tiering

 1. In the Timescale console, from the `Services` list, click the name of the service you want to modify.
 1. In the `Overview` tab, locate the `Data tiering` card, and click `Enable data tiering`.
 Confirm the action.
-1. Data tiering can take a few seconds to turn on.
-When it is working, you need to set up a tiering policy, or manually tier your data for it to move.
-    When your data has begun moving, the `Data tiering` card shows the amount of data that has been tiered.
+1. Data tiering can take a few seconds to turn on and will show the amount of data that has been tiered.
+Once enabled, data can be tiered by manually tiering a chunk or by creating a tiering policy.

     <img class="main-content__illustration"
     src="FIXME"